ChristK/IMPACTncd_Engl/README.md

 ##### To install and run IMPACTncd_Engl we need to install R on [Windows]() / [Linux](); [Git](); and [rtools]() (only for Windows) before these following steps

 1. IMPACTncd England is here: https://github.com/ChristK/IMPACTncd_Engl.
-The Fork button is on the top right-hand side of the page

 2. Click Fork and then accept the defaults, add in a description if you like, and click Create Fork